jordbort/project-2-brewery-app/README.md

         - Brewery Name
         - Brewery City
         - Brewery State
-        - Brewery Zip
+        - Brewery Postal code
         - Brewery Country
     - Presents detailed contact information for brewery upon selection.
-    - Displays a map using API's logitude / latitude data (courtesy of Leaflet and Open Street Map).
+    - Displays a map using API's logitude/latitude data (courtesy of Leaflet and OpenStreetMap).
     - Displays how recently the data has been updated for each brewery.
     - "I'm feeling drunky" - populates info for a random brewery from the database.